Aside from a 6-hour layover in San Francisco, David and I had never been, so we jumped on the opportunity to spend one day in San Francisco.

 Saturday morning was the once a month Jack of All Trades market, and the streets were lined with tents selling all kinds of products.
 Sunday was the weekly farmer’s market, and man it’s good to be in California in spring!
 I bought local asparagus, sugar snap peas, raspberries, strawberries, eggs, and more.
 Everything was delicious.

-Back on Julia, we identified our weather window for Saturday.
+Back on Julia after our one day in San Francisco, we identified our weather window for Saturday.
 That gave us a few more days to get projects done and also gave us a few “lesson” days.
 One day David sat down and taught S&T how to download weather and plan routes.
 Thursday we all went out sailing in San Francisco Bay and practiced raising and lowering the main, and then receding.
 David and I even learned quite a bit – Julia does not have single line reefing and we were able to successfully reef downwind for the first time!

 So today we are off!
 It’ll take us about 2 weeks to reach Hilo, Hawaii.
 You can track us at JuliaSails.com!